-With a garam masala spice blend on hand, these eight tantalizing Indian dishes are yours!
+With a garam masala spice blend on hand, these nine tantalizing Indian dishes are yours!

 Garam masala is a fragrant blend of ground spices that comes in countless variations.
 This basic garam masala recipe combines cumin, coriander, cardamom, black pepper, cinnamon, cloves, and nutmeg.
 Compare it with Kashmiri garam masala, a dry-roasted spice blend that includes those seven spices plus bay leaves, fennel seed, and mace; or tandoori masala, which includes the seven plus garlic powder, ginger, fenugreek, and mace.

 Some recipes below call for garam marsala plus other spices, like cayenne pepper or chili powder, or they highlight a bit more of a specific spice or two that's also featured in the blend.